Prostate Cancer vs. Prostatitis: The Differences

 Most cases of prostatitis can be treated using antibiotics or non-steroidal anti-inflammatory drugs.
 However, there are more severe cases, such as chronic bacterial prostatitis, that may require surgery to remove part of the prostate gland.

-“The chances of survival for prostate cancer depend on the stage at which it is diagnosed.
-If caught in its early stages, where it has not spread beyond the prostate gland, surgery or radiation therapy may provide a full cure with an excellent chance of long-term survival," Nayak explains, adding that in advanced stages, treatment options become more complex and involve various combinations of therapies.
+He adds that if caught in its early stages, where it has not spread beyond the prostate gland, surgery or radiation therapy may provide a full cure with an excellent chance of long-term survival.
+Also, in advanced stages, treatment options become more complex and involve various combinations of therapies.

 Bottom Line